oussama95boussaid/Traffic-Sign-Recognition-Classifier-Project/README.md

 - Test model on new images, Trained model tested on new image downloaded from web, and plotted its softmax probability.
 - Featuremap visualisation, Featuremap for all convolution layaer and pooling layer plotted.

-# *code*
-Here is an explanation of how I approached this project.
-If you want to dive in the code

 # *Data Set Summary & Exploration*